rodrimati1992/type_level/type_level_values/docs/attribute_mut_const_value.md

 # Generated Items

-This macro generates 3 items by default (this can be overriden):
+This macro generates 3 (visible) items:

 - \<NewType\> (named \<TypeAlias\>\_Ty) :
     The same as the deriving type,to which all the attributes in